CptBaroud/franso-blog/content/en/blog/SQLi_for_dummies.md

 Even though the server response doesn't return the results of the query, some data is sent through a 'Welcome' message on the page if the user is recognized.

-This behavior is sufficient to exploit the Blind SQL injection vulnerability and retrieve information by triggering different responses conditionally, based on an injected condition.
+This behavior is **sufficient to exploit the Blind SQL injection vulnerability** and retrieve information by **triggering different responses conditionally**, based on an injected condition.

 For example, with these payloads, if the injection is successful, the first one will return the 'Welcome' message while the second one won't:
 | ![example_payload_conditional_sqli](../../images/sqli/example_condi.png) |